AirRise Pro Standing Desk Converter Review

 plain black and white units, teak and white oak create a great contrast with the black base.

-The converter is offered in four colors: black, white, teak, and white oak.
+The AirRise Pro is offered in four colors: black, white, teak, and white oak.
 Both teak and white oak boast a natural-looking wood grain finish while the white unit (priced $159) features a white base in addition to surfaces.

 While the majority of user reviews are absolutely positive, some of the consumer grievances that warrant lower ratings include: wobbling, too high or too low keyboard tray.

-A considerable portion of user reviews report that the lifting mechanism does not perform as described, as the desk is too heavy to raise, especially if you’re using more than one monitor.
+A considerable portion of user reviews report that the lifting mechanism for the AirRise Pro does not perform as described, as the desk is too heavy to raise, especially if you’re using more than one monitor.